tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The ACK message is used by an endpoint to indicate handshake-containing the TLS records it has received from the other side.
-ACK is not a handshake message but is rather a separate content type, with code point TBD.
+ACK is not a handshake message but is rather a separate content type, with code point TBD (proposed, 25).
 This avoids it consuming space in the handshake message sequence.
 Note that ACKs can still be piggybacked on the same UDP datagram as handshake records.